3.6 Integration of young people in the labour market

 At the state level, there is no legislation that explicitly addresses youth issues and thus youth employment.

-At the state level in BiH, employment falls under the responsibility of the Department of Labour, Employment, Social Welfare and Pensions within the BiH Ministry of Civil Affairs.
-The BiH Labour and Employment Agency also plays an important role in formulating policies at the state level in the field of youth employment.
-The Agency, among other things, monitors the application of international standards and policies in the field of employment and in cooperation with the Entity Employment Institutes and the Employment Institute of BD participates in their implementation, and coordinates activities in domestic and international employment projects.
-The Commission for Coordination of Youth Issues in BiH, together with the BiH Ministry of Civil Affairs, performs a coordinating role in youth issues, in this case in the field of employment.
-The BiH Directorate for Economic Planning also has a significant role in the analysis, formation, coordination and monitoring of measures against unemployment, development policy and social inclusion policy of all social categories.
+At the state level in Bosnia and Herzegovina, employment falls under the responsibility of the Department of Labor, Employment, Social Welfare and Pensions within the Bosnia and Herzegovina Ministry of Civil Affairs.
+The Bosnia and Herzegovina Labor and Employment Agency also plays an important role in formulating policies at the state level in the field of youth employment.
+The Agency, among other things, monitors the application of international standards and policies in the field of employment and in cooperation with the Entity Employment Institutes and the Employment Institute of Brčko District participates in their implementation, and coordinates activities in domestic and international employment projects.
+The Commission for Coordination of Youth Issues in Bosnia and Herzegovina, together with the Bosnia and Herzegovina Ministry of Civil Affairs, performs a coordinating role in youth issues, in this case in the field of employment.
+The Bosnia and Herzegovina Directorate for Economic Planning also has a significant role in the analysis, formation, coordination and monitoring of measures against unemployment, development policy and social inclusion policy of all social categories.

-The BiH Labour and Employment Agency, together with the FBiH Employment Institute, RS Employment Institute, BD Employment Institute, and cantonal employment services, jointly coordinate activities related to the employment of BiH citizens abroad and the organization of vocational guidance and training programs in cooperation with employers, trade unions, educational institutions, and other partners to promote youth employment and active labour market policies.
+The Bosnia and Herzegovina Labor and Employment Agency, together with the Federation of Bosnia and Herzegovina Employment Institute, Republika Srpska Employment Institute, Brčko District Employment Institute, and cantonal employment services, jointly coordinate activities related to the employment of Bosnia and Herzegovina citizens abroad and the organization of vocational guidance and training programs in cooperation with employers, trade unions, educational institutions, and other partners to promote youth employment and active labor market policies.

-BiH has several high-level measures at the state and entity levels to support young people (15–30 years) transitioning to employment.
-These actions aim to improve access and retention in the labour market for NEETs (Not in Employment, Education, or Training), first-time job seekers, and low-skilled youth.
+Bosnia and Herzegovina has several high-level measures at the state and entity levels to support young people (15–30 years) transitioning to employment.
+These actions aim to improve access and retention in the labor market for NEETs (Not in Employment, Education, or Training), first-time job seekers, and low-skilled youth.

-The BiH Ministry of Civil Affairs is coordinating the development of the Youth Guarantee Implementation Plan in BiH, while the International Labour Organization (ILO) is providing technical support to labour market institutions across different levels of government in the preparation and pilot activities for the implementation of the Youth Guarantee.
+The Bosnia and Herzegovina Ministry of Civil Affairs is coordinating the development of the Youth Guarantee Implementation Plan in Bosnia and Herzegovina, while the International Labor Organization (ILO) is providing technical support to labor market institutions across different levels of government in the preparation and pilot activities for the implementation of the Youth Guarantee.
 The support provided by the ILO is co-financed by the European Commission, Directorate-General for Employment, Social Affairs and Inclusion, and the Directorate-General for Neighbourhood and Enlargement Negotiations.

 With the aim of finalising the Youth Guarantee Implementation Plan, a national expert-level working group has been established.
-Since the Plan for BiH requires the development of entity-level action plans and an action plan for BD BiH, separate working groups have been appointed for FBiH, RS, and BD BiH.
+Since the Plan for Bosnia and Herzegovina requires the development of entity-level action plans and an action plan for Brčko District, separate working groups have been appointed for the Federation of Bosnia and Herzegovina, Republika Srpska, and Brčko District.
 Functional analyses of the public employment service systems have also been conducted.
-The conclusions of these analyses have already been integrated into the Action Plan for RS, while they are still under review in FBiH and BD BiH.
+The conclusions of these analyses have already been integrated into the Action Plan for Republika Srpska, while they are still under review in the Federation of Bosnia and Herzegovina and Brčko District.

-To achieve full participation in the Programme and to access the IPA 2024 funds allocated to the Youth Guarantee (EUR 3 million), it is necessary to develop and adopt the Youth Guarantee Implementation Plan for BiH, which will consolidate the implementation plans of FBiH, RS, and BD BiH, and will be approved by the European Commission.
+To achieve full participation in the Programme and to access the IPA 2024 funds allocated to the Youth Guarantee (EUR 3 million), it is necessary to develop and adopt the Youth Guarantee Implementation Plan for Bosnia and Herzegovina, which will consolidate the implementation plans of Federation of Bosnia and Herzegovina, Republika Srpska, and Brčko District, and will be approved by the European Commission.

-So far, the RS Government has adopted its Action Plan, and the Action Plan for BD BiH has also been developed and confirmed.
-The Action Plan for FBiH is in its final stage of development and is expected to be finalised and approved by the FBiH Government in 2025.
-At its session held on 16 December, the FBiH Government adopted the Information submitted by the Federal Ministry of Labour and Social Policy regarding the activities carried out so far in the implementation of the Youth Guarantee model.
-The Information also includes a draft Action Plan for the implementation of this model, which will become an integral part of the BiH Youth Guarantee Action Plan.
+So far, the Republika Srpska Government has adopted its Action Plan, and the Action Plan for Brčko District has also been developed and confirmed.
+The Action Plan for Federation of Bosnia and Herzegovina is in its final stage of development and is expected to be finalised and approved by the Federation of Bosnia and Herzegovina Government in 2025.
+At its session held on 16 December, the Federation of Bosnia and Herzegovina Government adopted the Information submitted by the Federal Ministry of Labor and Social Policy regarding the activities carried out so far in the implementation of the Youth Guarantee model.
+The Information also includes a draft Action Plan for the implementation of this model, which will become an integral part of the Bosnia and Herzegovina Youth Guarantee Action Plan.

-The FBiH Government adopted the FBiH Employment Strategy (2023–2030) on 21 September 2023.
-The FBiH Employment Strategy is a long-term strategic document that sets out key reforms and measures to increase employability, improve the alignment between education and the labour market, encourage the private sector to create jobs, and enhance the inclusion of vulnerable groups.
+The Federation of Bosnia and Herzegovina Government adopted the Federation of Bosnia and Herzegovina Employment Strategy (2023–2030) on 21 September 2023.
+The Federation of Bosnia and Herzegovina Employment Strategy is a long-term strategic document that sets out key reforms and measures to increase employability, improve the alignment between education and the labor market, encourage the private sector to create jobs, and enhance the inclusion of vulnerable groups.

 It also recognizes and integrates the Youth Guarantee model and the care economy concept, aiming to shorten the waiting time for the first employment to a maximum of four months, ensuring young people have access to employment, training, internships, or apprenticeships.

-When it comes to measures and programs of youth employment in FBiH defined in the FBiH Youth Law, the FBiH Government undertakes to define and establish federal grants and transfers through the competent ministries to support youth employment and young entrepreneurs, and especially young people without work experience.
+When it comes to measures and programs of youth employment in Federation of Bosnia and Herzegovina defined in the Federation of Bosnia and Herzegovina Youth Law, the Federation of Bosnia and Herzegovina Government undertakes to define and establish federal grants and transfers through the competent ministries to support youth employment and young entrepreneurs, and especially young people without work experience.

-The RS Youth Policy 2023-2027 defined key strategic projects focused on youth employment as follows:
+The Republika Srpska Youth Policy 2023-2027 defined key strategic projects focused on youth employment as follows:

-• Establishment of the first science and technology park in RS.
+Establishment of the first science and technology park in Republika Srpska.

-In the field of youth employment in RS, an important role is played by the RS Ministry of Education and Culture together with the RS Employment Bureau.
-The ministry, in co-operation with the RS Youth Council and trade unions, aims to stimulate employers to hire students for traineeships.
+In the field of youth employment in Republika Srpska, an important role is played by the Republika Srpska Ministry of Education and Culture together with the Republika Srpska Employment Bureau.
+The ministry, in co-operation with the Republika Srpska Youth Council and trade unions, aims to stimulate employers to hire students for traineeships.

-The Employment Institute in BD deals, among other things, with youth employment issues.
-According to the BD Youth Law, competent bodies, institutions and other legal entities, in cooperation with the BD Youth Council, develop and implement programs in the field of employment.
+The Employment Institute in Brčko District deals, among other things, with youth employment issues.
+According to the Brčko District Youth Law, competent bodies, institutions and other legal entities, in cooperation with the Brčko District Youth Council, develop and implement programs in the field of employment.

 Flexicurity measures focusing on young people

-There are no state level flexicurity measures in BiH, nor FBiH, RS and BD BiH implement specific flexicurity measures focusing on young people.
+There are no state level flexicurity measures in Bosnia and Herzegovina, nor Federation of Bosnia and Herzegovina, Republika Srpska and Brčko District implement specific flexicurity measures focusing on young people.

-In BiH, flexicurity-related youth employment policies combine increased flexibility, through temporary contracts and varied work-based programs, with security supports such as wage subsidies, training, career guidance, and minimum wage protections.
+In Bosnia and Herzegovina, flexicurity-related youth employment policies combine increased flexibility, through temporary contracts and varied work-based programs, with security supports such as wage subsidies, training, career guidance, and minimum wage protections.

-Minimum wage policies, set at ~50–58% of average pay in FBiH and RS, aim to protect income levels.
+Minimum wage policies, set at ~50–58% of average pay in Federation of Bosnia and Herzegovina and Republika Srpska, aim to protect income levels.
 While their main impact is broader, they give young workers a safety net upon entering the formal sector.

-In FBiH, fixed-term contracts are permitted for up to three years.
+In Federation of Bosnia and Herzegovina, fixed-term contracts are permitted for up to three years.
 If renewed beyond this period or extended through multiple successive contracts, they automatically convert into permanent contracts.
-In RS,fixed-term contracts are generally allowed for up to two years, with exceptions for justified cases (e.g., replacing an absent employee or completing a specific project).
-The BD BiH legislation mirrors that of the FBiH—fixed-term contracts of up to three years apply.
+In Republika Srpska, fixed-term contracts are generally allowed for up to two years, with exceptions for justified cases (e.g., replacing an absent employee or completing a specific project).
+The Brčko District legislation mirrors that of the Federation of Bosnia and Herzegovina—fixed-term contracts of up to three years apply.

 These regulations allow flexibility for project-based or temporary hiring, but they also include built-in security for employees, as exceeding the limit mandates a switch to permanent employment.
 There’s no direct mention of flexicurity measures tailored to youth, such as first-job schemes, flexible work-study options, or bridging income support.

-There are a couple of international programs that contribute to flexicurity measures for young people in BiH.
+There are a couple of international programs that contribute to flexicurity measures for young people in Bosnia and Herzegovina.
 On-the-job training & career counselling are integrated into both EBRD and World Bank-supported initiatives.
 These measures offer tailored support during transitions, helping youth enter, adapt, and stay in formal employment even after contract renewals end.

 The EBRD’s Private Sector Youth Initiative (2019) connects students and recent graduates with private-sector internships and mentoring, enhancing flexibility while improving skills and enabling smoother transitions between education and work.